hnykda/tutos/RPi.md

 Address=192.168.0.201/24
 Gateway=192.168.0.1
 ```
-now we need to try it - we don't to close as out.
+now we need to try it - we don't to close us out.
 The connection is right now ensuring by thing called `netctl-ifplugd@eth0`.
 We want to do this:

 * Turn `netctl` off
 * Turn `networkd` on
-* Try if it is connected to the internet
+* Try if RPi is connected to the internet
-* If yes, than do nothing - we can connect again
+* If yes, than do nothing - we can connect now by ssh
 * If not, turn off `networkd` and turn on working `netctl`

 why so complicated?
 Because when you are changing network, it will disconnect - and of course, we will disconnected also from SSH.
+And it discouraged to use more network managers at once, because they'd interferate and you don't want that.

 This script will do what we want:

 ```
 #!/usr/bin/bash